TrainWeb.org Facebook Page

 Metro successfully lobbied the federal government to use the remainder of Red Line funding for a different project to the Mid-City district of Los Angeles in 1998.
 That same year Los Angeles County voters approved Proposition A, another sales tax increase for transit, allowing Metro access to additional funds for transit projects.
 Metro then released a Major Investment Study in 2000 which compared bus rapid transit and light rail transit options along what was now known as the "Mid-City/Exposition Corridor".
 Construction began in August 2010.

-Metro conducted study on the Expo Phase 2 from 2007 to 2009 and approved the project in 2010, with planned opening to Santa Monica in early 2016.
+Metro conducted a study on the Expo Phase 2 from 2007 to 2009 and approved the project in 2010, with planned opening to Santa Monica in early 2016.
 The Expo Construction Authority officially handed over control of the Expo Phase II track to L.A.
 Metro for the county transit agency to begin pre-revenue train testing on January 15, 2016.
-This phase will open on May 20, 2016.

 Our Trip

-I woke up early to do the watering, fixed my breakfast while I was doing that then dressed and was ready to go.
+I woke up early to water the plants, have breakfat and prepare myself for the day.
 I drove to the Santa Ana station and parked in the northeast lot then walked over to Track 1 and bought my Metrolink round-trip ticket to Los Angeles.
-Robin soon met me and we waited for Metrolink 683 to arrive and take us to Los Angeles Union Station.
+Robin soon met me and we waited for Metrolink 683 to arrive.

 Metrolink 683 arrived and we boarded the Quiet Car for the trip to Los Angeles.
 It was a quick trip and soon we detrained and decided to look around.